jampez77/garage_door_sensor/README.md

 For me this usually says something `dev/usbserial...`

+You will only need the device plugged in on your first upload, after that you should see your devices name and it's IP address in the port list.

 Now you just click on the upload button in the top left corner of the IDE, it's the right-facing arrow.

 After a bit of time compiling, the script should be uploaded to the device and begin scanning for the car.